-Prince Philip, who died in 2021 at the age of 99, was born on the dining room table of the villa Mon Repos situated on the coast of the Greek island of Corfu.
+King Charles’ father, Prince Philip, who died in 2021 at the age of 99, was born on the dining room table of the villa Mon Repos situated on the coast Corfu island in Greece.
 The villa’s French name means “My Rest,” and was a place of rest for the Greek Royals in the past century.

 Mon Repos now operates as a small museum under the municipality of Corfu.
 The permanent display is spread over fourteen galleries.

 Aspects of the history of the building and the ancient monuments in the surrounding area are presented through authentic objects and visual aids.